-11.5.3.6 ScopedMemory
+11.4.3.6 ScopedMemory

-java.lang.Object javax.realtime.MemoryArea javax.realtime.memory.ScopedMemory
+javax.realtime.MemoryArea javax.realtime.memory.ScopedMemory

 ScopedMemory is the abstract base class of all classes dealing with representations of memory spaces which have a limited lifetime.
 In general, objects allocated in scoped memory are freed when (and only when) no schedulable object has access to the objects in the scoped memory.